 - Signing in, swiping in, or logging in as someone else or permitting someone to sign in, swipe in, or log in for you in any academic setting such as, but not limited to, classes or common exams.

-- Failure to comply with assignment, exam, or test-taking parameters or requirements, as outlined by the instructor, including, but not limited to, use of earbuds/headphones, visible cell phone, use of video recording, talking/noise, or having others in the testing/assignment space.
+- Failure to comply with assignment, exam, or test-taking parameters or requirements, as outlined by the instructor or proctor, including, but not limited to, use of earbuds/headphones, visible cell phone, use of video recording, talking/noise, or having others in the testing/assignment space.